mikeboers/0x10c-toolkit/README.md

 	SET [0x1 + data], 0x20
 	SET A, data + 0x23

+- more forgiving regsiter offsets:
+	[A + 1] or [1 + A]

+- start utils module
+	- hex stream normalizer
+	- comment stripping normalizer
+	- value parsing?

+- convert scripts into setuptools entrypoints

 - assembler directives:
 	√ .GLOBAL start

+- character literals should be able to have escapes: '\n'
+	- use ast.literal_eval on these and strings

 - entrypoints
 	- all equal SECTIONS get assembled next to each other